2016-spring-csuf-benblazak-cpsc-121/course-materials/assignments/build.md/assignment-02,2016-02-27,parable-of-the-polygons.md

-# Assignment 02: Parable Of The Polygons
+# Assignment 02: Parable Of the Polygons
 please turn in by 11pm on 2016-02-27

 - This project is based on a "playable post" by Vi Hart and Nicky Case called